 Related: Walnut Shell Manger Christmas Ornament

-2. Build the sidewalls of the popsicle stick nativity stable.
+2. Build the side walls of the popsicle stick nativity stable.

-Craft supplies for each sidewall:
+Craft Supplies Needed for each sidewall:

-- 5 mini popsicle sticks
+- Five mini popsicle sticks

 - Glue gun with glue sticks